isaacnmm/pestpolicy-hugo2XX/content/posts/best-pole-digger-for-rocky-soil/index.md

 ###  3. Weight and Materials

 Although most pole hole diggers are designed for heavy-duty work, they are lightweight in nature which eases and maneuverability around the work area.
-Consider also the material used to make the motor and the [High Lift Mower blade](https://pestpolicy.com/best-high-lift-mower-blades/).
-Although most models are designed to be operated single-handed, more than a person may be required to operate the machine in rough terrains.
+Consider also the material used to make the motor and the [High Lift Mower blade](https://pestpolicy.com/best-high-lift-mower-blades/).Although most models are designed to be operated single-handed, more than a person may be required to operate the machine in rough terrains.

 ###  4. Handles